Charles Wyndham (actor): Early years

 Wyndham was born in Liverpool on 23 March 1837, the second son of Major Richard Culverwell (c.
-1820–1860) and his wife, Mary Ann.
+1820–1860) and his wife, Jane Lloyd.
 He had one brother, who did not survive childhood, and three sisters.
 Biographies published in Wyndham's lifetime state that Culverwell was a doctor, but in the Oxford Dictionary of National Biography (2011) Michael Read writes:

 Wyndham went to boarding-schools in England, Scotland, Germany and France.
 In Scotland he acquired the taste for amateur theatricals, and in Paris he frequented the Comédie-Française and the Théâtre du Palais-Royal.
 The former was known for its classical style and the latter had a long tradition of farce; both were a formative influence on his acting.
 He studied medicine at King's College, London, and at the College of Surgeons and the Peter Street Anatomical School in Dublin, and despite the counter-attractions of amateur acting and theatre-going he qualified as MRCS in 1857 and took his Doctor of Medicine degree at the University of Giessen in 1859.
 In 1860 he married Emma Silberrad (c.
 1837–1916), a member of a German family that was both aristocratic and affluent.
 Read comments, "By marrying into this house of merchant princes Wyndham was spared the fear of destitution that plagued other actors".

 In February 1862 Wyndham, who had by then adopted his stage surname, (Note: In October 1886 he legally took the surname by deed poll.) made his professional debut at the Royalty Theatre as the juvenile lead opposite the young, but already experienced, Ellen Terry.
 Her acting was praised; his was not.
 At the time, it was the practice of some London theatre managers to engage amateurs to appear in prominent roles in otherwise professional companies, and The Examiner took Wyndham for such an amateur.
 He remained in the Royalty's company for six months, and after his inauspicious debut he began to attract excellent reviews.
 In the farce Grandfather Whitehead he won praise from the theatrical newspaper The Era, which found him "a very promising Light Comedian" and his playing "as easy, natural and perfect as it need be".
 In a later review during the season The Era said: